speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 Bart initializes all packages it finds.
 It also comes with an array of core services and of course various UI components in order to facilitate ineraction with the user.

-Core services are as follows:
+The most important core services are as follows:
 * Solution manager - Provides API access for the one solution the tool can manage at every point in time.
 * Shell - Various APIs for influencing docking, layout, access to the main window.
 * Editor handling - Editor Factory registration, editor state management, various editor specific events.